datajaguar/jaguarqa/README.md

 Jaguar database automation enables automated test cases with minimum manual operation.

-Here are a few requirement and dependencies
+Here are a few requirement and dependencies:
 #### 1) Succesful Installation
 Make sure to have a successful installation either on a single server or cluster, and all server started/stopped without errors
 #### 2) Download the test framework